3 Helpful things runners should know about patellar tendonitis exercises

 - They have been shown to help reduce patellar tendon pain

-Isotonic squats or exercises usually involve moving through a range of motion rather than holding in one position.
+Isotonic squats or exercises involve moving through a range of motion rather than holding in one position.
 So your muscles and tendons shorten and lengthen as you move, making these exercises more challenging for your tendon.

 - Isotonic contractions are good for building strength in both directions (as the tendon lengthens and shortens)